 - QFutureIterator allows iterating through results available via QFuture.

 - QFutureWatcher allows monitoring a QFuture using signals-and-slots.

 - QFutureSynchronizer is a convenience class that automatically synchronizes several QFutures.

-Qt Concurrent supports several STL-compatible container and iterator types, but works best with Qt containers that have random-access iterators, such as QList or QVector.
+Qt Concurrent supports several STL-compatible container and iterator types, but works best with Qt containers that have random-access iterators, such as QList.
 The map and filter functions accept both containers and begin/end iterators.